 The Gregory House program welcomes leaders of all levels to discern and prepare for vocational ministry through a Residency.

-Residencies are immersive experiences that combine an on-the-ground role on an diocesan church staff with weekly seminars and mentorship by senior leaders.
+Residencies are immersive experiences that combine an on-the-ground role on a diocesan church staff with regular seminars and mentorship by senior leaders.

 Opportunities range from part-time positions that introduce young professionals to vocational ministry to multi-year residencies designed to prepare leaders to plant a church in our Anglican diocese.

 Discern your call to vocational ministry with a one-year residency designed for young professionals.
 Residencies may be full-or part-time, and may be renewed for an additional year.

 Train to either plant an Anglican Church or step into a senior leadership role.
 These multi-year residencies are limited to those committed to serving in the Upper Midwest Diocese long-term.

 There are two main types of residencies: Ministry Residencies, which may be one year or multi-year and Church Planting Residencies, which are always multi-year.

 The host church supplies a portion of each resident’s compensation.
 Fundraising is often part of preparing to go into ministry, and we consider this component essential to your training.
 Fundraising requirements for each resident vary.

 Right now, residencies take place either at two different locations in the Upper Midwest diocese.
 The first is our cathedral church, Church of the Resurrection in Wheaton, IL, lead by Bp.
 Stewart Ruch III.
 The second is Church of the Cross in Hopkins, MN, lead by one of our Deans, Fr.
 Christian Ruch.
 (And yes—they’re brothers!)